-Table 2.8: Completed Local Plan Process Requirements Checklist - Stage G (Submission to PINS)
+Table 3.8: Completed Local Plan Process Requirements Checklist - Stage G (Submission to PINS)

 Ref Key questions Legislation/policy source Yes/No Documents demonstrating compliance 63.
-(L) Have you sent the Secretary of State (the Planning Inspectorate) a hard copy and electronic version of: • a copy of the local plan policies update • and (if prepared) policies map Have you sent the Secretary of State (the Planning Inspectorate) an electronic version of: • the Final 'consultation statement' supplemented by or incorporating the documents consultation required under Regulation 22(1) • The Sustainability Appraisal • Copies of representations • 'Supporting documents' Guidance from PINS also highlights other material necessary for the examination which includes: • An Appropriate Assessment under the Conservation of Habitats and Species Regulations 2017 [HRA], or evidence to demonstrate that an Appropriate Assessment is not required and confirmation from Natural England that they concur; • The LPA's current Local Development Scheme; • In London, confirmation that the Mayor has indicated general conformity with the London Plan (note however that the Inspector is entitled to take his/her own N/A Stage not reached view on conformity).
-It is also helpful if the LPA provide an Equalities Impact Assessment
+(L) Have you sent the Secretary of State (the Planning Inspectorate) a hard copy and electronic version of: • a copy of the local plan policies update • and (if prepared) policies map Have you sent the Secretary of State (the Planning Inspectorate) an electronic version of: • the Final 'consultation statement' supplemented by or incorporating the documents consultation required under Regulation 22(1) • The Sustainability Appraisal • Copies of representations • 'Supporting documents' Guidance from PINS also highlights other material necessary for the examination which includes: • An Appropriate Assessment under the Conservation of Habitats and Species Regulations 2017 [HRA], or evidence to demonstrate that an Appropriate Assessment is not required and confirmation from Natural England that they concur; • The LPA's current Local Development Scheme; • In London, confirmation that the Mayor has indicated general conformity with the London Plan (note however that the Inspector is entitled to take his/her own view on conformity). • It is also helpful if the LPA provide an P&CPA Section 20(1) and 20(3) T&CPA Regs 22 See PINS Procedure Guide for Local Plan Examinations 2021 Yes All documents part of the submission evidence base.
+Equalities Impact Assessment

 Ref Key questions Legislation/policy source Yes/No Documents demonstrating compliance 64.
-As soon as practical after submission, on your website, have you published: The documents submitted to PINS T&CPA Regs 22(3) and 35(1)(b) N/A Stage not reached (identified above) including representations made under Regulation 20 (where practicable) taking into account GDPR requirements?
+As soon as practical after submission, on your website, have you published: • The documents submitted to PINS (identified above) including representations made under Regulation 20 (where practicable) taking into account GDPR requirements?
+T&CPA Regs 22(3) and 35(1)(b) Yes All documents to be published as soon as practicable after submission.
 Statement as to where and when these documents are available for inspections (again this should be in line with any requirements in your Statement of Community Involvement)?
-65. (L) For each general consultation body invited to make representations under Regulation 18(1), have they been sent: T&CPA Reg 22(3)(b) N/A Stage not reached notification that the documents submitted to PINS are available for inspection details of where and when they can be inspected 66.
-(L) Have you given notice to persons who have requested to be notified that submission has taken place?
-T&CPA Reg 22(3)(c) N/A Stage not reached 67.
-(L) If examination hearings are being held, at least six weeks before its opening has the Programme Officer: P&CPA Section 20 T&CPA Regs 24 and 35 N/A Stage not reached published the time and place of the examination and the name of the person appointed to carry out the examination on your website? notified those who have made representations on the published DPD which have not been withdrawn of these details?
+65. (L) For each general consultation body invited to make representations under Regulation 18(1), have they been sent: notification that the documents submitted to PINS are available for inspection details of where and when they can be inspected T&CPA Reg 22(3)(b) Yes Notification to be sent as soon as practicable after submission.
+66. (L) Have you given notice to persons who have requested to be notified that submission has taken place?
+T&CPA Reg 22(3)(c) Yes Notification to be sent as soon as practicable after submission.
+67. (L) If examination hearings are being held, at least six weeks before its opening has the Programme Officer: • published the time and place of the examination and the name of the person appointed to carry out the examination on your website? • notified those who have made representations on the published DPD which have not been withdrawn of these details?
+P&CPA Section 20 T&CPA Regs 24 and 35 N/A Stage not reached